Your wedding is the start of a whole new life adventure and we want you to enjoy your day as much as possible.

 Depending on your venue, the weather and the time your reception is, we might get a pretty sunset!

-If you have a feeling there will be, feel free to set aside some time during your reception to pop out for some photos.
+If you have a feeling there will be one, feel free to set aside some time during your reception to pop out for some photos.

 If you don't set aside time no fear!
 If we do get a gorgeous sunset i'll give you a poke and ask if you want to pop out for some photos.
 Then you can decide then if you want to or not!

-During Family photos my second shooter will be wandering around capturing guests mingling, make sure that your guests know they can poke him and ask for a couple/group photo if they want one!
+During Family photos my second shooter will be wandering around capturing guests mingling, make sure that your guests know they can ask him for a couple/group photo if they want one!

 During cocktail hour and congratulations we are both wandering so grab our attention if you or guests want a specific photo with someone!

 On the Day

 I love photographing every part of a wedding day, But I must say getting ready is one of my favourite parts.
 This is the time where you still have all those butterfly’s.
 You’re nervous, excited and spending time with the people that you're closest too before you walk down the aisle.

 I ask that the bride has all their details ready before I arrive so I can spend less time gathering items and more time capturing you getting ready.
 You can add anything else special or meaningful that you want included in the details, also if you have a themed wedding it’s a great idea to grab something that represents your theme.

 Keep all 3 rings with your details until after getting ready where you can hand them off for safe keeping, this way I can get the great ring shots in the morning with the rest of your beautiful details.